Who runs this · Why it exists · How the data works

 AppealMyTax is a product of RevXL LLC, a Wyoming company.
 No outside funding.
 No investors to answer to.
 No employees besides me.
 That's deliberate: it's why I can charge a flat fee instead of taking a cut of your savings, and why there's no sales team trying to upsell you.

 I'm a real person and I answer my own email.
-If something's wrong with your packet, or you just want to ask how the math works before you pay anything, write me at john@revxl.net.
+If something's wrong with your kit, or you just want to ask how the math works before you pay anything, write me at john@revxl.net.

 Where the numbers come from